developstuff93/github-topic-explorer/README.md

 * Save the Github API key created from the above in `.env` file as `REACT_APP_GITHUB_API_TOKEN`. (`.env.local` or others also work)
 * Run this command for installing and running the app. `yarn install && yarn start`
+* Here is the demo deployed on heroku - https://github-topic-explorer-jose.herokuapp.com/